mattermost/docs/source/process/training.rst

 - Typically rotates in random order with names pulled from the `R&D Meeting Ice-breaker List <https://docs.google.com/spreadsheets/d/1dCgKFdYkaDYd7yzgbK2VcqscZ1Ni5uNnnkZZv63XtOg/edit#gid=0>`__, three colleagues per meeting (2 R&D staff, 1 'other' (e.g. Sales, Ops, etc).

 - Examples:

-   - "Hobby talk" - sharing about an interesting hobby, past or present
+   - "Hobby talk" - sharing about an interesting hobby, past or present.
-   - "My home town" - sharing something interesting about where you grew up
+   - "My home town" - sharing something interesting about where you grew up.
-   - "Two truths and a lie" - share two true facts about yourself and one lie, team guesses which is the lie
+   - "Two truths and a lie" - share two true facts about yourself and one lie, team guesses which is the lie.
    - "Questions" - e.g. "What would constitute a “perfect” day for you?"
    - Need further inspiration?
-Take a look `here <https://medium.com/signal-v-noise/the-25-most-popular-icebreaker-questions-based-on-four-years-of-data-893df9b27531>`__
+Take a look `here <https://medium.com/signal-v-noise/the-25-most-popular-icebreaker-questions-based-on-four-years-of-data-893df9b27531>`__.

 Blind spots, Inspiration, Knowledge Share
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Exercise to find blindspots in team thinking at the end of a meeting
+- Exercise to find blindspots in team thinking at the end of a meeting.
-- Items for team discussion can also be queued in this section
+- Items for team discussion can also be queued in this section.
 - Colleagues share areas of concern and ask questions which invariably disclose blind-spots or are an opportunity to improve communication.
 - Examples of questions:

-    - "What's the status on X?" // often an important item that got forgotten
+    - "What's the status on X?" // often an important item that got forgotten.
-    - "Who owns X?" // reveals need for more clarity or communication
+    - "Who owns X?" // reveals need for more clarity or communication.
-    - "Why do we do X?" // let's us verify if a process is needed, and if we're handling it the right way
+    - "Why do we do X?" // let's us verify if a process is needed, and if we're handling it the right way.

 -----------------------------
 Mindsets